Chinthaparthy-UmasankarReddy/terraform-top-50-realtime--interview-questions/s3/README.md

 Key talking points:

 - Bucket names are **globally unique**.
-- You typically add tags from day one for cost and ownership tracking.[web:22]
+- You typically add tags from day one for cost and ownership tracking.
 ---

 ### 1.2 How does Terraform state interact with S3?

-- S3 buckets and related resources (bucket policy, lifecycle rules, etc.) are all tracked in the Terraform state file like any other AWS resource.[web:21]
+- S3 buckets and related resources (bucket policy, lifecycle rules, etc.) are all tracked in the Terraform state file like any other AWS resource.
-- If you use **S3 as a remote backend** for Terraform state, that is a separate bucket (often versioned, encrypted, restricted) from your application buckets.[web:24]
+- If you use **S3 as a remote backend** for Terraform state, that is a separate bucket (often versioned, encrypted, restricted) from your application buckets.

 Example backend: